cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 > init_conditions[3] = 0.08;
 > ~~~
 > {: .language-cpp}
 >
 {: .solution}

 We are now ready to execute the fits!

 ## The Fit

-We executed a simultaneous fit using a gaussian curve and a crystall ball function for the fist peak (1S) and a gaussian for the remaining peaks.
-For the background we used a chebychev polynomial.
-The function used, `DoFit.cpp` was base on the [RooFit](https://root.cern.ch/doc/master/group__Roofit.html) library.
+We execute a simultaneous fit using a Gaussian curve and a Crystall Ball function for the fist peak (1S) and a gaussian for the remaining peaks.
+For the background we use a Chebychev polynomial.
+The function used, `doFit()`, is implemented in the source file `src/DoFit.cpp` and it was based on the [RooFit](https://root.cern.ch/doc/master/group__Roofit.html) library.

 You can find generic tutorials for this library [_here_](https://root.cern.ch/doc/master/group__tutorial__roofit.html).
 If you’re starting with **RooFit** you may also find [_this one_ ](https://indico.scc.kit.edu/event/31/contributions/1864/attachments/1105/1550/lukas_hehn_kseta-workshop_introduction-to-RooFit.pdf) particularly useful.

-You won't need to do anything in ``DoFit.cpp`` but you can check it out if you're curious.
+You won't need to do anything in ``src/DoFit.cpp`` but you can check it out if you're curious.

->## Check out `DoFit.cpp`
+> ## Check out `src/DoFit.cpp`
 >The code here is presented in smaller "digestible" chunks, so it's easier to understand.
 >
 >We begin by linking our dataset to a usable object ( the [**TTree**](https://root.cern.ch/doc/v612/classTTree.html) ) and by creating a [**TCanvas**](https://root.cern.ch/doc/master/classTCanvas.html) to store the fit plots.